 - If possible, check alternative itineraries by altering the leave and return dates; Monday–Wednesday are usually the best departure days.

-- Although it is usually cheapest to book your international flight about 2-3 months prior to your departure, it’s always a good idea to start looking at airfares right away to familiarize yourself with what the costs are averaging for your flight.
+- Although it is usually cheapest to book your international flight about 2-3 months prior to your departure, it’s always a good idea to start looking at airfares right away to familiarize yourself with the average cost of your future flight.

 Online Search Engines

 - Consider using a search engine to find the cheapest date/time to fly and then go to the airline's own website to book the actual tickets.
 Many times airlines will match or beat other prices listed online and the service/security you receive with the purchase is better when purchasing directly from the airline.

 - Sign up for price drop notifications on some travel booking websites which alert you when a fare for your chosen destination drops below a specified threshold.

 Travel Agents and Online Search Engines

 - Make sure to contact at least three agencies or websites to assure yourself of the best fare.

 - Travel agents are sometimes able to match an online fare, so make sure you are including both agents and online booking sites in your search.

 - Several articles online offer rough guidelines on when prices are the lowest for certain destinations.